noname-ok/TravelLens/README.md

 1. **Captures your surroundings** via smartphone camera
 2. **Uses Google Gemini AI** to instantly analyze and explain what you're seeing
 3. **Translates text** in 14+ languages with cultural context (not just word-for-word)
-4. **Provides cultural guidance** - etiquette, dress codes, safety tips
+4. **Provides cultural guidance** – etiquette, dress codes, safety tips, and historical notes
-5. **Discovers nearby attractions** using Google Maps with cultural context
+5. **Discovers nearby attractions** using Google Maps with cultural context, even in places that aren’t on the tourist map.
+The system surfaces hidden gems around you, so a user wandering in a small town like Kelantan still gets meaningful suggestions.
+6. **Helps plan your trip** by generating AI-driven itineraries based on your preferences – great when you don’t know where to go.
-6. **Lets you save & share** experiences as travel journal posts with a community
+7. **Lets you save & share** experiences as travel journal posts with a community, spreading awareness of off‑the‑beaten‑path locations.

 **Core User Journey:**
 ```